 You may think that your higher education degree has only honed you for a career in financial management, accounting, journalism or chemistry.
-However, many skills you learn from higher education are skills you learn intrinsically and are not only useful to your own career but also in your community.
+However, many skills you learn from higher education are skills you learn intrinsically and are not only useful to your own career but also in your community, for community development.
 These skills are vital to the development of your community and to creating lasting social change.

 Interpersonal skills are the skills you use to interact with others.
 In higher education, your interpersonal skills are learned through how you handle group-work projects and how you respond to your classmates, lecturers or tutors.